 11:00 – 12:30: Session 4: Case studies on assessing the effects of chemical stressors on soil biodiversity

-11:00 Case study I. PPPs in the field (TMEs): The benefit of using terrestrial model ecosytems (TME) in environmental risk assessment, Andreas Toschki, (gaiac Research Institute, Germany)
+11:00 Case study I. PPPs in the field (TMEs): The benefit of using terrestrial model ecosytems (TME) in environmental risk assessment, Andreas Toschki, (gaiac Research Institute, Germany).
+View his presentation.

 12:30 Lunch break and poster viewing